 So you’ve got a business and you’re good at what you do.
 Before you know it, you’re hiring staff and expanding your operations.
 All of this sudden, you’ve got a ton of technology needs that have to be met.

 Not only do you need to be good at marketing and selling your business, you’re also suddenly the go-to person for tech issues and hardware/software procurement.

 If you’ve ever felt lost on where to get your hardware or what email system would be best for your business, look no further.
-Here is our Business Technology 101 guide that can help you make sound decisions and save your business money in the process.
+Here is our Business Technology 101 guide.
+It can help you make sound decisions and save your business money in the process.
 Let’s begin!

 We’re going to cover 3 basics today: